Adult ADD Strengths

-Why Start An ADD support Group?
+Why Start An ADHD Support Group?

 “It is one of the most beautiful compensations of this life that no man can seriously help another without helping himself.” - Charles Dudley Warner